5 Best Boxing Headgears on the Market | Simply Explained

 Title is one of the most reputable companies when it comes to anything related to boxing.
 When you purchase a title product, you know exactly what you are getting.

 This boxing headgear consists of all real leather construction, this Title boxing headgear can also be used in Muay Thai training.
-This headgear contains an inner head gel layer along with the outer foam layers that allow for better impact distribution.
+This headgear contains an inner head gel layer along with outer foam layers that allow for better impact distribution.

 Now in English: High quality boxing headgear that is well made to absorb impact due to different designs within the headgear.